MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/react-native.md

 If you've already integrated our SDK into your application and want to upgrade to a newer version of the SDK, follow the following steps to upgrade:

-1. `npm uninstall --save appcenter appcenter-analytics appcenter-crashes appcenter-push` to uninstall old App Center packages.
+1. `npm uninstall --save appcenter appcenter-analytics appcenter-crashes` to uninstall old App Center packages.

-2. `npm install --save-exact appcenter appcenter-analytics appcenter-crashes appcenter-push` to install latest App Center packages.
+2. `npm install --save-exact appcenter appcenter-analytics appcenter-crashes` to install latest App Center packages.

 3. `pod repo update` to make sure your CocoaPods spec repo is up to date.